 |Review||F||10:15 AM - 11:30 AM||L230|

 Intended as a continuation of API-201, this course equips students with an understanding of common tools of empirical analysis in policy applications.
 Much of the learning will take place through hands-on analysis of data sets.
 The course will cover regression analysis, including multiple regression, dummy variables, and binary dependent variables; as well as program evaluation, including selection effects; the advantages and disadvantages of experimental, quasi-experimental, and observational data; and instrumental variable techniques.
 The final part of the course includes an integrative exercise in which students will have the opportunity to assess empirical analysis in an open-ended and professionally realistic project.
 Prerequisite: API-201 or equivalent.

 May not be taken for credit with API-210.
-API-202I is part of a three course integrated cohort for MPP students interested in the Business and Government Policy (BGP) policy area of concentration.
-Students who enroll in API-202I must also enroll in API-102I and DPI-201I during the Spring 2014 semester.
-Participation in this experimental integrated cohort—which also features co-curricular experiences—is highly recommended for aspiring BGP concentrators.
+Open to MPP1 students only.
+Part of a five course integrated cohort tailored to the needs of MPP students interested in the International and Global Affairs (IGA) policy area of concentration.
+Students who enroll in API-202I must also enroll in API-102I, DPI-101I, DPI-201I, and IGA-100 during the spring 2015 semester.
+Participation in this experimental integrated cohort is required for prospective IGA concentrators.